Frequently Asked Questions.

 It is best to call Patsy Spellman at 505-321-8848 to schedule a tour.
 If you want to check out the site first to just get your feet wet and want to see more, feel free to call 505-286-4971.
 Consider wearing walking shoes and bring water as it does take some hiking around to pick your dream lot!
 The lots are quite large so give yourself time to explore.

-Our realtor, Patsy Spellman, works with some of the best mortgage brokers in the business.
-Upon determining your financing needs, she will provide several broker options for you to explore to streamline the process.
+Our realtor, John Lopez, works with some of the best mortgage brokers in the business.
+Upon determining your financing needs, he will provide several broker options for you to explore to streamline the process.

 Covenants are specific to Nature Pointe creating harmony within the surroundings and protecting property values.
 The minimum heated square footage is 2000 square feet.
 Horses are not allowed in order to protect the terrain from damage and keeping the less pleasant aspects of large animals from affecting surrounding neighbors.
 Please see our covenant summary for more information.